cinaral/cpp_project_template/README.md

 # Template C++ Project
 This is my personal C++ project template.
-I need reference solutions to test my programs occasionally, so this template uses reference data for testing.
-In this case the data was generated using MATLAB.
+I need reference solutions to test my programs occasionally, so this template uses reference data, which was generated using MATLAB.

 # How to configure, compile and test with CMake
 You can use the included scripts: